Last updated: December 25, 2023

-Steam rooms are typically heated up by a steam generator that boils water, turning it into steam, and continually releases it into the room.
+Steam rooms are typically heated by a steam generator that boils water, turning it into steam, and continually releasing it into the room.

-Steam rooms are usually much easier to clean because they are made of tiles, glass and plastic as these materials do not absorb moisture as much as wood does.
-Regular cleaning is very necessary though, because the humidity makes steam rooms more vulnerable to mold development.
+Steam rooms are usually much easier to clean because they are made of tiles, glass, and plastic, as these materials do not absorb moisture as much as wood does.
+Regular cleaning is necessary, though, because the humidity makes steam rooms more vulnerable to mold development.

 Read my guide to the differences between saunas and steam rooms for a complete outline of these two types of saunas.

 The typical temperature range in a steam sauna is 90 to 120 degrees Fahrenheit (32 to 50 degrees Celsius).

 As the name suggests, a steam shower sauna is essentially a combination of a steam room and a sauna.